-- · Handireacher (pick-up device, grabber)

-- Long shoe horn
+- · Handireacher (pick-up device, grabber) - Long shoe horn

-- You might also be given a toilet seat raise (depending on the exact procedure you're having done)

 Pain rating scale

 A pain scale allows us to measure your pain intensity after your operation.
 You will be asked numerous times after your operation what number out of 10 you would give your pain.
 Please make sure you are familiar with the pain scale below so you can rate your pain correctly.